IgnaceMenace/server/README.md

 # Server
 Knowledge, script and config files I need to setup my personal server
 # Before installing
+- Install Fedora Server
+  - No root account
+  - Encryption isn't required since most services provide their own
+  - Please use a strong password
 - Create a DNS zone
 - Create an A record
 - Make your server local IP Static